psychemedia/island-storynotes/worsley/richard_easy.md

 We are assured, that when the marquis upbraided her some time after with the treatment he had met

->; with" from her, and requested to know who was the cause of her present indisposition? she frankly replied, she would not be so unjust as to charge any individual with it as he might have been the Devil at

-( 256 Y the masquerade, or one of his Imps in the Ifle of Wight.
+>; with" from her, and requested to know who was the cause of her present indisposition? she frankly replied, she would not be so unjust as to charge any individual with it as he might have been the Devil at the masquerade, or one of his Imps in the Ifle of Wight.

 It is somewhat remarkable, that the careless husband never once complained of any injury he had received from his faithless wife; a pretty certain proof that he had, by neglecting her charms, left family duty to be performed by substitutes, as well among the regulars as in the Militia.

 „ CHAP, XVI..
 Being the conclusive Chapter, in which the extraordinary Affair between sir Richard and Mr. Bout 7s impartially discussed.
-T, 2 extraordi= 1 ya Change in the Baronet's Con- BM
+T, 2 extraordinary Change in the Baronet's Con- BM

 displayed.
 With the Consequences, and their present e /; "I 8 TY 1 Y 1

 'E now approach the period

 of her.
-HOOP» intimacy 3 Vith Captain B——t, which has fo — recently 00 bone a 5 remarkable „ 4
+HOOP» intimacy 3 Vith Captain B——t, which has so recently bokjne a 5 remarkable „ 4

 trial for erin con, and pronounced, 1 s